Radomyr Stelmakh

-Radomyr Ruslanovych Stelmakh (Радомир Русланович Стельмах; born 18 August 2005) is a Ukrainian artistic gymnast.
+Radomyr Ruslanovych Stelmakh (Радомир Русланович Стельмах; born 18 August 2005) is a Ukrainian and German artistic gymnast currently representing Germany in international competition.
+He previously represented Ukraine until 2026.
 He was part of the gold medal winning team at the 2024 European Championships.
 He represented Ukraine at the 2024 Summer Olympics.

 Career

 Stelmakh took up gymnastics at six years old.
 He is a pupil of Zaporizhzhia children's and Youth Sports School No. 1.

-2020
+2020–2022

 Stelmakh competed at the 2020 European Championships held in Mersin, Turkey.
 While there he helped the Ukrainian junior team win gold.
 Individually he also made the pommel horse final, where he took sixth place.

-2022

-Stelmakh competed at the Euro Youth Olympic Festival, where he won the individual All-Around.
+Stelmakh competed at the 2022 Euro Youth Olympic Festival, where he won the individual all-around.
 Additionally he won the bronze in the mixed pair event together with Anna Lashchevska.
-He also won silver on floor and pommel horse and a bronze medal on parallel bars.
+He also won silver on floor exercise and pommel horse and bronze on parallel bars.

 2024

 Stelmakh competed at the 2024 European Championships alongside Nazar Chepurnyi, Illia Kovtun, Igor Radivilov, and Oleg Verniaiev where he helped the Ukrainian Team to Team gold.
 For his contribution he was later awarded the title Merited Master of Sports of Ukraine.
 This same team competed at the 2024 Olympic Games where they placed fifth as a team.